mrf345/FQM/README.md

 ### Setup:

 #### - With executable:
-You get find an executable that's suitable to your OS from :
+You can find an executable that's suitable to your OS from :

 - [FQMS](https://fqms.github.io/#download)
 - [Github Release](https://github.com/mrf345/FQM/releases/)